jico/swerve/README.md

 npm install swerve --save
 ```

-If you're using Spine, also make sure you add it to your `slug.json` file as a
+If you're using Hem, also make sure you add it to your `slug.json` file as a
 dependency.

 ## Configuration